New York University Data & Information Overview

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At NYU, approximately 31% of students took out student loans averaging $7,683 a year.
 That adds up to $30,732 over four years for those students.

-How Much Money Do NYU Graduates Make?bachelor's degree recipients from NYU make around $61,900 per year during the early years of their employment.
+How Much Money Do NYU Graduates Make?students who graduate with a bachelor's degree from NYU make about $61,900 a year during their first few years of employment after graduation.
 That's great news for NYU students since it is 56% more than the average college graduate's salary of $39,802 per year.

 Location of New York University

 |Address:||70 Washington Sq South, New York, NY 10012-1091|

 New York University Majorsstudents from 141 majors graduated from New York University.
 Of these students, 7,282 received undergraduate degrees and 11,007 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|